 National Memory in a Time of Populism

-In an effort to understand the new forms and importance of national memory in an era of growing populism and tribalism, this conference – cosponsored with Washington University in St. Louis, an Academy Affiliate – brings together leading experts from history, sociology, psychology, anthropology, and political science as well as figures from the policy world.
+In an effort to understand the new forms and importance of national memory in an era of growing populism and tribalism, this conference – cosponsored with Washington University in St. Louis, an Academy Affiliate – brought together leading experts from history, sociology, psychology, anthropology, and political science, as well as figures from the policy world.

 The re-emergence of nationalism around the world has caught most observers by surprise.
 After decades of assuming that globalization would be accompanied by a reduced commitment to national identity, we are confronted with new nationalist movements in places as diverse as Russia, the UK, Hungary, China, and the U.S. A key resource for pursuing these projects is national memory – looking back to a traumatic event or a time of greatness in order to mobilize a group in the present.